datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 #### What is an Actor?

-An "Actor" is a concept within the new Authentication subsystem to represent a unique identity / principal that is initiating actions (e.g. read / write requests) on the platform.
+An **Actor** is a concept within the new Authentication subsystem to represent a unique identity / principal that is initiating actions (e.g. read & write requests) on the platform.

 An actor can be characterized by 2 attributes: